Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 These required much more search than the quotes above ...

-* *Ginni Rometty*, CEO of IBM\
+* *Ginni Rometty*, ex.
+CEO of IBM\
 "Some people call this artificial intelligence, but the reality is this technology will enhance us.
-So instead of artificial intelligence, I think we'll augment our intelligence."\
+So instead of artificial intelligence, I think we'll augment our intelligence."
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>✋</sup>&nbsp;<sub>Notice the word *augment*, which can apply to the abacus, paper thesaurus, or supercomputers in the same context.</sub>

 * _Christopher Nolan_, filmmaker, questioned about AI in a 2023 interview:\
 "... the real world is, by definition, infinitely complex. ...
 And so, any digital simulation or technology that simulates, eventually, it always hits a particular limitation."